-Applicants for the Honors Program Scholarship must have acquired a minimum of 20 college credits with a 3.25 GPA.
+Applicants for the Honors Program Scholarship must have acquired a minimum of 20 college credits with a 3.25 GPA and be Baltimore City residents.
 The scholarship provides funds for tuition and a stipend for textbooks.
 Students must be enrolled in college-level courses and any non-credit prerequisites must be completed.
 Participants must take at least two honors classes per semester.
 Candidates may be enrolled as either full-time or part-time students.
+Call 410-462-8300 for additional information.
 Applications must be submitted by May 30.